Advertiser Disclosure

 When and Why to Dispute Unauthorized Inquiries

-If you find unauthorized or inaccurate hard inquiries on your credit report, it’s crucial to dispute them as soon as possible to minimize their impact on your credit score and protect yourself from potential identity theft.
+If you find unauthorized or inaccurate hard inquiries on your credit report, make sure you dispute them as soon as possible.
+This will minimize their impact on your credit score and protect you from potential identity theft.

 According to the Fair Credit Reporting Act (FCRA), you can dispute any questionable items on your credit reports.
 By law, the credit bureaus have 30 days to investigate your dispute.
 If the hard inquiry can’t be verified, the credit bureau must remove it.